ugo-nama-kun/DQN-chainer/readme.txt

 "enable_controller" is the list of available actions of the agents.
-The minimum set of the actions required for each game rom are described in ale_0_4/src/games/supported/name_of_game.cpp, and you can check the corrensponding integer numberas in the section 8.1 of the technical manual of ALE:
+The minimum set of the actions required for each game rom are described in ale_0_4/src/games/supported/name_of_game.cpp, and you can check the corrensponding integer numbers in the section 8.1 of the technical manual of ALE:

 Technical Manual (you have same manual in your ale directory!): https://github.com/mgbellemare/Arcade-Learning-Environment/tree/master/doc/manual